AllGray/AllGray.github.io/source/index.html.md

 [Sprakfun's video soldering tutorial](https://www.youtube.com/watch?v=f95i88OSWB4) - Another well made how-to-solder video tutorial.
 [Sparkfun's standard soldering tutorial](https://learn.sparkfun.com/tutorials/how-to-solder---through-hole-soldering) - Well written tutorial made by Sparkfun

-## motivational tip from Albert Gajšak (the creator of MAKERbuino):
+## Motivational tip from Albert Gajšak (the creator of MAKERbuino):

 Soldering is an essential skill if you want to become an electronics ninja one day.
 Don't get frustrated by soldering failure, it's just a matter of practice.
 You'll get better in it over time soldering kits like MAKERbuino and other fun projects you decide to make.
 Good luck with your kit, try to do your best.
 In the worst case scenario, if you tried everything and still can't make your kit work, together we'll make your creation work.